Tag: Walking the Upper West Side

 I took some time out from “MywalkinManhattan” project to visit the Bard Gallery for the afternoon and was pleasantly surprised by this little ‘gem’ located on the Upper West Side of Manhattan.
 This Graduate Center focuses on small exhibitions with interesting themes and not so over-whelming shows that tax your brain like some of the bigger museums in New York City.

-The entrance to the Bard Art Galley
+The embellishments at the entrance to the Bard Art Galley

 Their exhibitions are compact and detailed on the subject matter and the objects they have on display are interesting.
 They also have lectures and gallery talks for more detail on their displays.
 The Bard Graduate Center Gallery, founded in 1993, occupies a six story townhouse near Central Park West and houses not just the gallery but the academic programs, lecture hall and library.

 The center has pioneering exhibitions on decorative arts, design history and material culture.
 The research driven exhibitions are organized with leading scholars, curators and institutions worldwide and showcase a rich array of objects comprised of loans from public and private collections, many never before on view in New York City.

 Bard Art Gallery